EuroProofNet/europroofnet.github.io/_pages/WG3/Sept2025/meeting.md

   * transfer knowledge in terms of expertise and scientific tools across the different disciplines and between academia and industry, and
   * foster collaborations and build synergies among participants to ease the path to more fruitful results beyond the end of the Action.

-**Talk proposals:**

- If you want to give a talk or make a tool demo, please use the [submission form](https://forms.office.com/e/xd4DT6XFpy).
-The deadline for talk proposals is **May 25**.
- Contact the organizers if you have any question regarding the submission process.

 <!-- In all cases, please [fill the same form](https://docs.google.com/forms/d/1TeOnw5RDcjfXmrayhQ6qBkYx4tqfooBW9Bmeqku1ltc).
   * **Case 1**: _You have a cool talk proposal_: please fill out the _optional_ fields of title, duration, and abstract.